SteveKennyUK/the-anvil-metal-pub/README.md

 The higher feasilbility elements will be incorporated in this first stage of development.

 #### Content Scope
+As can be seen in the table above, the primary purpose of the site will be to promote factual information about the pub and what it has to offer the user.
+Users would first be looking at opening times, facilities, location, other user feedback and ways to contact the venue.

 As seen on the site logo, the motto is "Forging Great Beer and Music".
-It is therefore important to dedicate resources towards highlighting these two elements in the first stage of the site i.e. showcasing the beer and the music which is on offer, as this will be expected by users.
+Once the initial structure is in place, the next step would be to dedicate resources towards highlighting these two elements i.e. showcasing the beer and the music which is on offer.

 It is felt that most users of the site will be visiting to look for particular information.
 The site is for a public house in a fixed location which caters in the most part for fans of a specific music genre.
 Visitors to the site, be they first time, returning or frequent, will therefore most likely have an idea of the general purpose of the site before visiting.